aliblackwell/fullstack-monaco-test/FOLLOW-UP.md

 ### Q) What libraries did you add to the frontend?
 What are they used for?

+None, other than Yarn (see below).
+I also added a .prettierrc file so team mates can share formatting, but opted against e.g. husky to lint before committing, as this would have entailed adding lots of dependencies, and actually a shared .prettierrc file is quite an elegant way of sharing code formatting conventions.

 #### Yarn (not technically a frontend library)
 Yarn replaces npm as project package manager.